thinwayliu/Geoshield/README.md

 - L∞ norm constraint: `||δ||∞ ≤ ε`
 - Pixel value range: `[0, 255]`
 - Default ε = 8 (approximately 3% of pixel range)

-## Limitations

-- Perturbations are optimized for CLIP-based models and may not transfer perfectly to all VLMs
-- Computational cost scales with number of ensemble models and optimization steps
-- Requires paired source and target images for M-Attack

 ## Research Use Only